marcellourbani/abap-adt-api/testdata/README.md

 ABAPGit API tests will also require the installation of the [eclipse abapgit plugin](https://github.com/abapGit/ADT_Backend) too

+### set up ATC

+- run transaction atc
+- in exemptions/maintain approvers, add BWDEVELOPER as an approver (you might have to create it with transaction su01)

 ## Configuration

 In order for the tests to run, you'll have to enter your connection details in setenv.js, like: